Aantrreksh/sql-query/event_streams_landing.md

 With a stream landing job you can process up to 1 MB event data per second.
 The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
 For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
 The limit can be raised upon request via support ticket.
-The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region, as well a in Frankfurt.
+The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region, as well as in Frankfurt.